 When it comes to purchasing fish or other livestock for a saltwater aquarium, the first thing you need to understand about the animals is their compatibility.
 In other words, why they act as they do towards one another.
 Whether choosing a fish-only tank or a reef system, without knowing about a particular animal's ability to reside peacefully or not with other tank inhabitants can quickly lead to disaster.

 There are five basic categories of aggressive behavior.
 Any particular fish can be either the instigator and/or the recipient of one or a combination of these behaviors.
 For example, a pair of Damsels may instinctively try to defend their nest from a Volitans Lionfish while trying to keep from being eaten themselves.

-The recipients of this type of aggressive behavior are perceived as food organisms, such as a Moray Eel consuming an ornamental shrimp, or a Lionfish consuming a small Damselfish.
-This category is pretty much self-explanatory.
-It is obvious that keeping larger predatory fish with anything small enough that they can perceive as food is not a wise idea.
-Many aquarists choose to keep these types of fish in a specific predatory tank community, with fish like large Groupers, Hawks, Snappers and other predatory species.
+The recipients of this type of aggressive behavior are perceived as food organisms, such as a Moray Eel consuming an ornamental shrimp or a Lionfish consuming a small Damselfish.
+Keeping larger predatory fish with anything small enough that they can perceive as food is not a wise idea.
+Many aquarists choose to keep these types of fish in a specific predatory tank community, with fish like large Groupers, Hawks, Snappers, and other predatory species.